w3f/General-Grants-Program/grants/speculative/rust_trait_system_revamp.md

 We will integrate the Rust Compiler's trait system operations with the Self-Profiling feature, using proven techniques to record detailed information (i.e. specific traits and types being operated on) without introducing timing inaccuracies.

+We will submit these changes as a Pull Request to the official Rust Compiler repository ([`rust-lang/rust`](https://github.com/rust-lang/rust) on GitHub).

 We will demonstrate this new profiling data in a report, showing, for representative Polkadot and Substrate crates:
 * how much of the compilation is spent in the trait system (which previously would've showed up on profiles as part of type-checking and borrow-checking)
 * the most common types or traits, accounting for a significant fraction of the time spent in the trait system